Should I be concerned about gluten in meat?

 Some people with celiac disease are concerned about eating meat from animals fed grains that contain gluten.
 The idea is that part of the gluten proteins can reach the muscle tissue of the animal.
 Scientifically, the body breaks down gluten into amino acids that are used to build muscle, so gluten has no way of getting into meat.
 While there is no scientific evidence that gluten shows up in meat from grain-fed animals, some with celiac disease still report feeling sick after eating it.

-See also What is Shiro?
+See also What is Turkish coffee?

 Any type of meat that has been canned, except plain steaks, should be checked for additional ingredients.
 Items that contain gluten may not have obvious names and include hydrolyzed vegetable protein, vegetable protein, malt, and vegetable gum.
 If a piece of meat appears to have been processed or marinated and there is no ingredient list, the only two options are to ask the butcher what is in it or to avoid the meat altogether.